 In 1997 he received the University's President's Award for Outstanding Scholarship, Research and Creative Activity, and in 2006 he received the College of Arts and Sciences Distinguished Service Award for Service to the Profession.
 In 2009 he received the University of Louisville's Trustee's Award in recognition of his extraordinary impact on students.

-His fundamental research in astronomy and astrophysics is in collaboration with Dr. Nicole Allard of the Institute of Astrophysics in Paris, France, and Drs.
-Bradley Carter and Rhodes Hart of the University of Southern Queensland, Australia.
-Precision photometry, astronomical and laboratory spectroscopy, the theory of atomic spectral line formation, and radiative transport theory are used to determine physical conditions in laboratory plasmas, stars, brown dwarfs, and extra-solar planets.
-Graduate students in the research program are studying exoplanets in search of evidence of their atmospheres, the formation of new stars in our own galaxy, and the effects of the Earth's atmosphere on precision measurements of astronomical and terrestrial phenomena.
+His fundamental research in astronomy and astrophysics is in collaboration with Dr. Nicole Allard of the Institute of Astrophysics in Paris, France, Drs.
+Bradley Carter and Rhodes Hart of the University of Southern Queensland, Australia, and Dr. Karen Collins of the Center for Astrophysics at Harvard.
+Precision photometry, astronomical and laboratory spectroscopy, the theory of atomic spectral line formation, and radiative transport theory are used to determine physical conditions in laboratory plasmas, stars, brown dwarfs, and exoplanets.
+Ground-based astronomical observations and analysis of transiting planets are made as part of the follow-up program of the NASA Transiting Exoplanet Survey Satellte (TESS) mission.
+Graduate students in the research program are studying exoplanets in search of evidence of their atmospheres and habitability, and the formation of new stars in our own galaxy.

 His interest in astronomy education and student research experiences led to the development in 1978 of Moore Observatory located in the University's Horner Wildlife Refuge in nearby Oldham County, and the Shared Skies collaboration with Mt.
 Kent Observatory in Queensland.
-The facilities are used remotely or robotically by faculty and graduate, undergraduate and pre-college students in Kentucky and Queensland, and offer full coverage of the sky for imaging, photometry and spectroscopy with 0.6 and 0.5-meter telescopes at Moore Observatory, and 0.7 and 0.5 meter telescopes at Mt.
+The facilities are used remotely or robotically by faculty and graduate, undergraduate and pre-college students in Kentucky and Queensland, and offer full coverage of the sky for imaging, photometry and spectroscopy with 0.6 and 0.5-meter telescopes at Moore Observatory, a 0.6 meter telescope on Mt.
+Lemmon, 0.7 and 0.5 meter telescopes at Mt.
+Kent, and Minerva Australis also at Mt.
 Kent.

 Helen and John Kielkopf own Hidden Hollow Orchard and a surrounding conservation area and wildlife sanctuary bordering Floyd's Fork on the outskirts of Louisville.
 Their daughter, Clara Kielkopf , is a professor in the Department of Biochemistry and Biophysics at the University of Rochester.